rspamd/rspamd/doc/modules/multimap.md

 * `tld` - matches TLD (top level domain) part of the hostname
 * `tld:regexp:/re/` - extracts generic information using the specified regular expression from the TLD part

+### Mempool filters

+* `regexp:/re/` - extract data from mempool variable according to some regular expression

 ### URL filters